makidoll/shared-desktop/README.md

 docker-compose up
 ```

-It will create an 3.5+ GB image
+It will create a 3.5+ GB image